HomePhilosophy archiveAboutTags

 J. G. Ballard’s Crash: is it Science Fiction?

 Critic and scholar Darko Suvin identified two characteristics of SF: the novum and cognitive estrangement.
-The novum is the radical idea, e.g., imagine we could travel back in time, and cognitive estrangement is the experience of a reader confronted with a different reality — one that’s usually built around one or more novums — that shines a light on their actual reality.
+The novum is the radical idea, e.g., imagine we could travel back in time, and cognitive estrangement is the experience of a reader confronted with a different reality, usually built around one or more novums, which shines a light on their actual reality.

-In Crash, the novum is imagine people got turned on by car accidents, and the cognitive estrangement is the experience created by Ballard by combining this novum with ordinary things (pornification, alienation, clinical and technical language, celebrity culture, etc.) to create an extra-ordinary world that directs our gaze back to the real world, where we now see those ordinary things as problematic, or as problematic in a different and more coherent way.
+In Crash, the novum is imagine people got turned on by car accidents, and the cognitive estrangement is the experience that Ballard produces by combining this with ordinary elements of reality—pornification, alienation and psychic dislocation, clinical and technical language, celebrity culture—to create an extra-ordinary world that directs our gaze back to the real world, where we now see those ordinary things as problematic, or as problematic in a different and more coherent way.

-One mark of a science fiction story then is that we think, or join the author in pretending, that the novum is a credible extrapolation: as far as we know it might be possible, whether in the future, in a far-away planetary system, or in an alternative timeline (all of which are presumed to share the same universal physical laws).
-So science fiction is a kind of realism, unlike fantasy.
+One mark of an SF story, then, is that the reader can reasonably interpret the novum as a credible extrapolation: as far as we know it might be possible, whether in the future, in a far-away planetary system, or in an alternative timeline (all of which are presumed to share the same universal physical laws).
+Arguably, this makes SF a kind of realism rather than merely a disguised fantasy.
 The most mundane realism asks us to believe that there could conceivably be such-and-such fictional events experienced by such-and-such fictional people.
-Science fiction does this too, but takes it much further.
+SF does this too, but widens the field of fictional invention.

 That was easy.
-We have answered the question, and we have efficiently defined science fiction along the way.
-The trouble is, I don’t really believe it is possible to objectively decide on these questions once and for all.
-Science fiction, like all genres, is synchronically and diachronically mutable.
-In other words, what counts as science fiction varies both within an epoch across a wide range of related works, and historically.
-And crucially, applying a label based on a definition is an intervention in that varied and evolving landscape, rather than a view from above—it is about what we want science fiction to be, or how we think a book should be read, and which other books we think it should be compared to (or, how we think it should be marketed).
+We have answered the question, and we have efficiently defined SF along the way.
+The trouble is, I don’t really believe it is possible to decide on these questions once and for all.
+SF, like all genres, is synchronically and diachronically mutable.
+In other words, what counts as SF varies both within an epoch across a wide range of related works, and historically.
+And crucially, applying a label based on a definition is an intervention in that varied and evolving landscape, rather than a view from above—it is about what we want SF to be, or how we think a book should be read, and which other books we think it should be compared to (or, how we think it should be marketed).

 As for the project of definition, my breezy intervention belies the fact that literary theorists have been debating the definition of SF, and the very legitimacy of the definitional project itself, since the 1960s.
 What I have done, probably, is emphasize some dominant features among an unlimited web of family resemblances, to use Wittgenstein’s concept: in looking at SF we see “a complicated network of similarities overlapping and criss-crossing: sometimes overall similarities, sometimes similarities of detail,” and we apply the label “as in spinning a thread we twist fibre on fibre.
 And the strength of the thread does not reside in the fact that some one fibre runs through its whole length, but in the overlapping of many fibres.”
 (Philosophical Investigations, §66)